revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 and variances of the branch lengths, as well as the calibrations and constraints are used to date the phylogeny (`2_mcmc_dating.rev`).

+The approximation of the phylogenetic likelihood using posterior means and variances is optional but recommended for reasons of computational efficiency.
+It is not necessary to use this approximation when dealing with relative time constraints, but the benefit here is clear: the first step computes branch-length tree distributions, which is costly and takes a long time.
+Once this has been done, in step two, several different dating models can be run efficiently without the need to rerun the analysis performed in the first step.

 Step 1a: Inference of the posterior distributions of the branch lengths --
 {:.section}

 Please execute the following command to perform Bayesian inference of the posterior distributions of branch-length trees using a Jukes-Cantor substitution model on a single alignment with a fixed tree topology.
 The Markov chain Monte Carlo (MCMC) algorithm runs for 30000 iterations.
 It uses the alignment `data/alignment.fasta`, and the branch-length tree `data/substitution.tree`.
 The output is a file `output/alignment.fasta.trees` containing the 30000 branch-length trees from the MCMC chain.
+It will be used to calculate the posterior means and variances of the branch lengths.

 ```bash
  rb ./scripts/1a_mcmc_jc.rev